-2017 \$ 2016 \$
+2018 \$ 2017 \$

-Revenue 20,283,845 130,575,090

-Cost of sales (11,786,949) (83,359,532)
+Revenue Cost of sales - 20,283,845 (11,786,949)

-Gross profit 8,496,896 47,215,558
+Gross profit 8,496,896

-Trade receivable 32,514,894 39,272,124
+Trade receivable 33,057,061 32,514,894

-Work in progress 10,106,655

-22. Segment financial information
+24. Segment financial information

 Information regarding the results of each reportable segment is included below.
 Performance is measured based on segment profit before taxation, as included in the internal management reports that are reviewed by the Chief Operating Decision Maker.
 Segment gross profit is used to measure performance as management believes that such information is the most relevant in evaluating the results of certain segments relative to other entities that operate within the related industries.